Guardrails to ensure Chatbots remain Safe and Accurate

 Chatbots without guardrails can respond to your customers’ questions in problematic ways like this, potentially criticizing your company’s policies or otherwise responding in a way that doesn’t align with your brand.

-While our chatbot can answer questions using RAG, it lacks guardrails to ensure:
+While our chatbot can answer questions using file search (RAG), it lacks guardrails to ensure answers are accurate and safe.
+Let’s add such guardrails, implementing them via Cleanlab’s TrustworthyRAG.

 Adding Guardrails with Cleanlab